Click a Section title for more information on the Classes:

 The Society reserves the right to amalgamate or cancel classes or sections in the event of there being insufficient entries.
 Entry fees for classes cancelled by the Society will be refunded.

-Admission to the Show will be by Vehicle Pass, colour coded for the appropriate entrance and fixed to the windscreen in a prominent position and admission tickets sent with exhibitors numbers depending on the number of animals exhibited.
+Admission to the Show will be by Vehicle Pass, colour coded for the appropriate entrance and fixed to the windscreen in a prominent position.
+The number of admission tickets sent to exhibitors will vary depending on the number of animals exhibited.

 Extra persons will be expected to pay for admission and Stewards may inspect vehicles.
 All exhibitors should be on the Showground at least half an hour before the stated judging time for their respective classes.
-All cattle exhibits should arrive not later than 9 a.m. (or as stated) and exhibitors are recommended to arrive earlier to avoid traffic congestion at the entrance gates.
+All cattle exhibits should arrive no later than 9am (or as stated) and exhibitors are recommended to arrive earlier to avoid traffic congestion at the entrance gates.

 EXHIBITORS SHOULD ENSURE THAT THEY BRING ALL THE NECESSARY DOCUMENTATION TO THE SHOW, AS REQUIRED BY GOVERNMENT REGULATIONS.
 FAILURE TO DO SO MAY RESULT IN ANIMALS BEING REFUSED ADMISSION TO THE SHOWGROUND.